 Let me start by saying this: I am not a morning person.
-I am not excited about getting out of bed no matter how exciting I find the day ahead of me.
-I get excited once I’m out of the bed, but while I’m still trapped in a cocoon of warm blankets and cats, I couldn’t care less what a new day brings.
+I am not excited about getting out of bed no matter how important or interesting my plans are.
+While I’m still wrapped in a cocoon of warm blankets and soft fuzzy cats, I couldn’t care less what a new day brings.

-All my life having a morning routine has been an uphill battle.
+It’s been this way all my life.
+For as long as I can remember, having a morning routine has always been an uphill battle.
 When I was in middle school, I had to wake up at 6 am to get to school by 8.30 am.
-The road itself was taking about an hour and a quarter on a good day, so leaving the house by 7 am was mandatory.
-It was common for me to give up breakfast (oatmeal that I had to make for myself, 20 minutes to cook and eat) so that I can sleep in till half-past 6.
+The road itself was taking about an hour and a quarter on a good traffic-free day, so leaving the house by 7 am was mandatory.
+It was common for me to give up breakfast (oatmeal that I had to make for myself, 20 minutes to cook and eat) so that I can sleep in till 6:30.

 As soon as I was in control of my schedule, I made it so I could sleep in as much as I wanted.
 I had semesters when my classes would start at 2.30pm and go on till 8pm, with extra curriculum activities like musical rehearsals lasting till midnight.
 After that, homework would have to be done – usually till 3am, or overnight if a big project was due.
 And if I did go to sleep, I wouldn’t bother waking up till noon.